OpenDSA/OpenDSA/RST/en/Development/Dynamic.rst

 to simplify memory management is the :term:`buddy method` described later in this chapter.

-The process of searching the memory pool for a block large enough to service the request, possibly reserving the remaining space as a free block, is referred to as a :term:`sequential fit` method.
+The process of searching the :term:`memory pool` for a block large enough to service the request, possibly reserving the remaining space as a free block, is referred to as a :term:`sequential fit` method.

 .. odsascript:: AV/Development/dynamicCON.js